I love spring!

 Scrub out nasty attitudes, like bitterness, unforgiveness, anger, fear and selfishness by asking God to help you clean up each one.

-Spring cleaning of the soul is not done alone.
+To deal with the chaos in Emily’s room I am going to need to recruit Brian and Tyler for some assistance.
+Spring cleaning of the soul need not be done alone either.
 Ask God in.
 In God’s economy every day is a great day for some spring cleaning!

-Join us on Sunday as we continue our three part sermon series called Risky Prayers.
+Join us on Sunday as we continue our sermon series called Things God never said.
 If you missed last week be sure to check out our website.
 You won’t want to miss this Sunday!